Budget pick Mulvaney acknowledges payroll tax lapse

 It was not immediately clear the effect that the lapse would have on Mulvaney’s confirmation.
 A hearing before the budget panel is scheduled for next week.

-But Senate Majority Leader Charles Schumer quickly pounced, saying that tax problems have forced previous Democratic nominees for both President Bill Clinton and President Barack Obama to drop out and that Mulvaney should too.
+But Senate Minority Leader Charles Schumer quickly pounced, saying that tax problems have forced previous Democratic nominees for both President Bill Clinton and President Barack Obama to drop out and that Mulvaney should, too.

 Most Read Stories